MaiHanNguyen1404/CreativeCoding_Blog/posts/week-5-1.md

    // and result of recursively sorting the right array const sorted = [ ...quicksort (left), pivot, ...quicksort (right) ]

-   // Return the sorted array (in descending order based on the brightness value) return sorted
+   // Return the sorted array
+   // in descending order based on the brightness value return sorted
 }